OICR/softeng-blog/_posts/andy_yang/2016-11-18-azure-java-examples.md

   }
 ~~~

 While you can generate standlone SAS URL's directly at this point, the recommendation is to first define Stored Access Policies on the container.
 These represent a common set of permissions applied to all contents within the container.
-The most obvious benefit to this is that by changing the Stored Access Policy, the changes automatically get applied to every SAS in the container.
-This beats having to revoke every individual SAS you've ever created.
+The most obvious benefit to this is that by changing the Stored Access Policy, the changes get applied automatically to every SAS in the container.
+This beats having to revoke every SAS you've ever created, individually.

 ~~~java
   BlobContainerPermissions permissions = new BlobContainerPermissions();